Working with local government

 Councils will normally provide you with a facility that meets your basic needs.
 Any improvement that you make to the facility obviously needs approval and, (depending on the works carried out) will remain the property of council once your management agreement expires.
 If you are unsure as to your responsibility and ownership of improvements, refer to the council’s property officer and/or your management

-The following are 10 rules for establishing a good relationship with your local government:
+The following are strategies for establishing a good relationship with your local government:

 - Get to know your council through elected members, senior officers and recreation and maintenance staff.